 The Deferred Action for Childhood Arrivals (DACA) program was created to protect eligible young adults who were brought to the U.S. as children from deportation and to provide them with work authorization for temporary, renewable periods.
-As of December 31, 2022, there were roughly 580,000 active DACA recipients from close to 200 different countries of birth residing all over the U.S. While individuals with DACA status can be authorized to work, they remain ineligible for many federal programs, including health coverage through Medicaid, the Children’s Health Insurance Program (CHIP), and the Affordable Care Act (ACA) health insurance Marketplaces.
-These restrictions result in higher uninsured rates among DACA recipients, contributing to barriers accessing health care.
-On April 26, 2023, the Biden Administration published a proposed rule to expand eligibility for health coverage to DACA recipients.
-Such an eligibility expansion would likely reduce uninsured rates among DACA recipients and, in turn, facilitate access to care and enhance financial protections from medical costs.
-The future of the DACA program remains uncertain with it subject to pending court rulings.
+As of September 30, 2024, there were roughly 538,000 active DACA recipients from close to 200 different countries of birth residing all over the U.S. While individuals with DACA status can be authorized to work, they had previously been ineligible for federal health coverage through Medicaid, the Children’s Health Insurance Program (CHIP), and the Affordable Care Act (ACA) health insurance Marketplaces.
+These restrictions result in higher uninsured rates among DACA recipients, contributing to barriers to accessing health care.

-This brief provides an overview of DACA and who DACA recipients are and provides estimates of health coverage, work status, and income among individuals who meet eligibility criteria for DACA since there are no administrative data on these measures available for DACA recipients.
-It is based on analysis of data on DACA recipients from the United States Citizen and Immigration Services and analysis of individuals who are likely eligible for DACA using 2022 Current Population Survey Annual Social and Economic Supplement (CPS-ASEC) data.
-(See methods for more details.)
+This brief provides an overview of DACA and who DACA recipients are and provides data on health coverage, work status, and income among individuals who meet eligibility criteria for DACA since there are no administrative data on these measures available for DACA recipients.
+It also discusses potential impacts of ending the DACA program.
+It is based on analysis of data on DACA recipients from the United States Citizen and Immigration Services and analysis of individuals who are likely eligible for DACA using 2022 Current Population Survey Annual Social and Economic Supplement (CPS-ASEC) data (see methods for more details).

 Overview of DACA

-While DACA protects an individual from removal action for a certain period of time, it does not provide a pathway to U.S. citizenship, and people with DACA status remain ineligible for federally funded health coverage.
+While DACA protects an individual from removal action for a certain period of time, it does not provide a pathway to U.S. citizenship, and people with DACA status previously were ineligible for any federally funded health coverage.
 Individuals with DACA status can be authorized to work, and studies have found that DACA eligibility helps improve physical and mental health, particularly among individuals with low incomes, and can improve the well-being of children of DACA recipients.
-However, individuals with DACA have limited options for health insurance coverage if they do not have access to employer-sponsored insurance since they remain ineligible for many federal programs, including health coverage through Medicaid, CHIP, and the ACA health insurance Marketplaces.
-On April 26, 2023, the Biden Administration published a proposed rule to expand eligibility for health coverage to DACA recipients.
+However, individuals with DACA have limited options for health insurance coverage if they do not have access to employer-sponsored insurance since they previously were ineligible for federal health coverage programs, including Medicaid, the Children’s Health Insurance Program (CHIP), and the ACA health insurance Marketplaces.

 Characteristics of DACA Recipients

-As of December 31, 2022, there were roughly 580,000 active DACA recipients in the U.S. Over one in four (28%) active DACA recipients reside in California, with another 17% living in Texas, 5% in Illinois, 4% in New York, 4% in Florida, and the remaining 42% distributed in other states across the country (Figure 1).
-DACA recipients are young with the majority under age 36 and over half are female.
+As of September 30, 2024, there were roughly 538,000 active DACA recipients in the U.S. Over one in four (28%) active DACA recipients reside in California, with another 17% living in Texas, 5% in Illinois, 4% in New York, 4% in Florida, and the remaining 42% distributed in other states across the country (Figure 1).
+DACA recipients are young, with the majority under age 36 (Figure 2), and over half are female.
 Seven in ten DACA recipients are single, while nearly three in ten are married.
 The top countries of birth for active DACA recipients include Mexico (81%), El Salvador (4%), and Guatemala (3%).

 Health, Work Status and Income among Individuals Likely Eligible for DACA